tusktenon/exercism-java/README.md

 These are meant for students who've completed Learning Mode or otherwise acquired basic Go proficiency, and vary considerably in length and difficulty.

+### High Scores

+A nice opportunity to use streams.

 ### Reverse String

 A one-liner thanks to the `StringBuilder` class.